 The results from the ComPARe study can be used to guide the cancer prevention conversation in Canada.
 The following resources provide information on policies that help prevent cancer and what you can do to reduce your cancer risk.

 The Canadian Population Attributable Risk of Cancer (ComPARe) study estimates the number and percentage of cancer cases in Canada due to modifiable lifestyle, environmental and infectious agent risk factors.
-ComPARe also estimates how changes to these risk factors through prevention could affect the number of cancer cases in the future.
+The ComPARe study also estimates how changes to these risk factors through prevention could affect the number of cancer cases in the future.